Jun 11 - Jul 16

 Get Your Outdoor Fix

 Pass the moon valley, reach various mountain tops and do it all on a quad bike.
 We promise you this is an experience you won’t forget that fast

-We'll be 12-16 Tribers strong, staying in close proximity to all the action!
+We'll be 8 Tribers strong, staying in the middle of the Andean mountains with big gardens and terraces!
 The accommodation comes equipped with good internet, plenty of space for work and play, and a setup that will make you feel comfortable and productive.
 Below, you can see the place where are staying in Bolivia.
-It will be three big houses right in the Andean mountains with big gardens and terraces.

 There's a billiard and foosball table, and lots of open space in the garden to catch some sun.
 Last year, to disconnect from a productive day of work, we would hike the fascinating landscape, set up a volleyball game in the garden, or explore the city of La Paz.